TreehouseFalcon/dip-group-project/README.md

 Each project part will be assigned to the following people:

 a.
-Juniper
+Sanjay (complete)

 b.
 Juniper

 c.
-Sanjay Chaudhary
+Sanjay

 d.
-James
+Alex

 e.
-James/Alex
+James

 f.
-Alex
+Juniper